keybase/client/shared/images/iconfont/SKETCH.md

 ### Fill-rule - even-odd v.s. non-zero

-When two distincy `path` elements of an SVG overlap, there are two different ways the itersection can be handled using the `fill-rule` property of SVG groups (`g` element).
+When two distinctly `path` elements of an SVG overlap, there are two different ways the itersection can be handled using the `fill-rule` property of SVG groups (`g` element).

 Reference: [The Winding Order of the Fill Rule](https://oreillymedia.github.io/Using_SVG/extras/ch06-fill-rule.html)